 Back at the 3,000 square foot lodge, you can enjoy superb glacier, water and wildlife views—as well as dining on Alaskan specialties, fresh-baked breads plus fine wines and local beers.
 And if ecotourism is a priority for you, you’ll sleep easily at night knowing that the lodge, cabins and all activities reflect Alaska Wildland Adventures’ "leave no trace" style of ecotourism.
 The elegantly rustic lodge and secluded guest cabins pair modern comfort and environmental stewardship.
 Experience the vistas and wildlife of spectacular Kenai Fjords National Park with experts who call Alaska home.

 In addition to the Kenai Fjords Glacier Lodge, Alaska Wildland Adventures owns and operates two other wilderness lodges on the Kenai Peninsula.
 Check out Kenai Riverside Lodge, located on the banks of the upper Kenai River; and Kenai Backcountry lodge, a remote boat-in only lodge located on the glacier-carved Skilak Lake.
-If one lodge is not enough, take part in one of Alaska Wildland Adventure's Guided Journeys, or choose a two or three lodge combination package and experience all AWA has to offer.
+If one lodge is not enough, take part in one of Alaska Wildland Adventures’ all-inclusive Adventures, or choose a two or three lodge combination package and experience all AWA has to offer.

 Transfers: For most reservations, you'll arrive in Seward on your own and stay the night prior to your Kenai Fjords Glacier Lodge start date.
-As a boat-in-only location, your trip begins with the marine wildlife cruise out to the lodge, leaving in the morning by 10:00 a.m.
-You will return to Seward via the same vessel, arriving approximately 5:30 p.m.
+As a boat-in-only location, your trip begins with the marine wildlife cruise out to the lodge, leaving in the morning.
+Please plan now for a 7:30am check-in and 8am departure.
+Final meeting time to be confirmed by Alaska Wildland Adventures.
+You will return to Seward via the same vessel, arriving at approximately 5:30 p.m.
 Round-trip transportation with pre-night accommodations at Kenai Riverside Lodge is available.
-In that case, Alaska Wildland Adventures will pick you up at your Anchorage hotel at 2:30 p.m., transfer you to Cooper Landing for dinner and overnight at Kenai Riverside Lodge, transfer you to Seward on time for your boat departure to the Glacier Lodge.
-On your final day, your return to Anchorage is via the Alaska Railroad, departing Seward at 6:00 p.m. and arriving Anchorage by 10:30 p.m
+In that case, Alaska Wildland Adventures will pick you up at your Anchorage hotel at 2:30 p.m., transfer you to Cooper Landing for dinner overnight at Kenai Riverside Lodge and transfer you to Seward on time for your boat departure to the Glacier Lodge.
+On your final day, your return to Anchorage is via the Alaska Railroad, departing Seward at 6:00 p.m. and arriving in Anchorage by 10:30 p.m.